 Employee Support Network Groups (ESNGs) are groups of employees who come together based on similar interests, experiences, backgrounds and/or beliefs.
-They are crucial to transforming an inclusive culture at the Bank through professional development opportunities, cultural awareness experiences, social engagement and advisory support for all areas of the Bank to positively impact business results.
-Our current ESNGs are:
+They are crucial to building an inclusive culture at the Bank through professional development opportunities, cultural awareness experiences, social engagement and advisory support for all areas of the Bank to positively impact business results.

 Office of Minority & Women Inclusion

-TThe Chicago Fed’s People & Culture department executes the responsibilities of OMWI under the leadership of Senior Vice President Kathryn Medina.
+The Chicago Fed’s People & Culture department executes the responsibilities of OMWI under the leadership of Senior Vice President and OMWI Director Kathryn Medina.